-The Recruit, Retain and Reward (RRR) Incentive from Apprenticeships Norfolk and Apprenticeships Suffolk is a reward package providing £1,000 grants for businesses taking on new and/or redundant young apprentices, aged 16-24.
+The Recruit, Retain and Reward (RRR) Incentive from Apprenticeships Norfolk is a reward package providing £1,000 grants for businesses taking on new and/or redundant young apprentices, aged 16-24.

 Terms and conditions